easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

 **Fix:**
 1. Check provider's dashboard for errors
 2. Generate a new key
-3. Update in Q-IDE's Auth tab
+3. Update in Top Dog's Auth tab

 ---